-The testes of male albino rats were collected at the end of experiment from tested groups.
-The samples were fixed in Bouin's solution, then dehydrated in ascending grades of alcohols, cleared in xylene and embedded in paraffin.
-The samples were casted, then sliced into 5 μ m in thickness and placed onto glass slides.
+The testes of rats at the end of experimetal procedures were collected and fixed in Bouin's solution and dehydrated in ascending grades of alcohols, cleared in xylene and embedded in paraffin.
+The samples were casted, then sliced into 5 $\mu$ m thickness and placed onto glass slides.
 The slides were stained by general and specific stains (Wilson and Gamble, 2008).
 PAS and Masson's Trichrome reactions were carried out based on protocols of Kiernan (1999) and Carson (1990) respectively.